since1968/stat-blocks/homebrewery/src/stiletto.markdown

 Disdaining any protection heavier than a gambeson and chamois gloves, Stiletti are often found in service of nobles, who pay Stiletti to duel on their behalf.
 A Stiletto can also be found training condottieri in the art of one-on-one combat, or gentlemen in the science of street fighting.

-Some Stiletti are bookish, preferring to find their next maneuver in an obscure tome.
+Some Stiletti are bookish, preferring to discover their next maneuver in an obscure tome.
 Others are gregarious and just as likely to learn about pressure points from a Monk as they are to debate a Fighter’s parrying technique.
 All share the same belief: _measure twice, cut once_.

 Common backgrounds for Stiletti are Noble, Mercenary Veteran, Sage, and Soldier.